E21GL98/zezima-tools/README.md

 # Zezima-Tools
-Zezima Tools is a set of tools developed entirely in HTML, CSS and Javascript to aid in website development.
+Zezima Tools is a set of tools developed entirely in HTML, CSS and Javascript to help in website development.

 Source code<br>
 Hex To CSS: https://stackoverflow.com/a/43960991/604861<br>